Blackjack Strategy - Basic & Advanced

 When using d'Alembert, players raise their bets by one unit every time they lose.
 When they win, they lower their bets by one unit.
 It's known as one of the safer betting systems.

-Based on the famous mathematical sequence, the Fibonacci betting system sees players’ bets progress along the Fibonacci sequence each time they lose.
-If they win, they stick with the number they were previously on.
-The strategy is similar to Martingale, but it’s a less aggressive option.
+This system is based on a famous mathematical sequence called the Fibonacci sequence.
+In this, each number is the sum of the two previous numbers.
+The sequence goes like so: 1, 1, 2, 3, 5, 8, 13, 21, 34, and so on.
+As a betting system, players’ bets progress along the Fibonacci sequence each time they lose.
+If they win, they stick with the number they were on when they won.
+The strategy is similar to Martingale but is somewhat less aggressive.

 Known as a split strategy, 1-3-2-6 sees players bet 1, 3, 2 and 6 units consecutively.
 Unit bets only go up if the player wins.
 If the player loses, they remain on 1 unit until they win again.